jguzauckas/java-1-5-casting-variable-ranges/1. Initial Try/Try.md

 # Initial Try

-Using the starting sample code in the `Try.java` file, try to simplify the recursive variable assignments using our compound assignment operators.
-Leave the original lines and use the blank space underneath each to write the replacement that functionally accomplishes the same thing.
-When you are done, there should be no more blank lines in the file.
+Using the starting sample code in the `Try.java` file, try to complete each line by casting, rounding, or using our integer values:

+---

+Lines 3-5 - Cast the value being assigned so that it will be the correct type for the variable it is being assigned to.

+Lines 6-7 - Apply our rounding techniques so that the values are rounded correctly when cast.

+Line 8 - Assign the largest value an integer can hold.

+Line 9 - Assign the smallest value an integer can hold.

+---

+Your goal is the eliminate the errors (highlighted in red) and instead ensure there is only warnings (highlighted in yellow), as that means there are no data type issues, just issues with the variables not being used further.

-Once you have written the replacements, save the Java file and commit and push your changes via GitHub Desktop.
+Once you have gotten to just warnings, save the Java file and commit and push your changes via GitHub Desktop.